Record Power SS16V 400mm Scroll Saw 230V

 Disappointing to say the least.

 So sad to read, the enthusiasm is there along with the desire to produce something nice.
-I get so annoyed when people like record have the audacity to call a heap of rubbish a scroll saw knowing full well that it is not going to last five minutes.
+I get so annoyed when people like record have the audacity to call a heap of crap a scroll saw knowing full well that it is not going to last five minutes.
 I know Hegner make the best scroll saws but at one hell of a price and I would dearly love to see some company produce a scroll saw using decent materials at a reasonable price and if this did happen they would be on a winner.

 Jwrhold":1v4fbqar said: